Past the Break- Book 1- Approx 250 pages (Paperback)

 Let’s start from the beginning, shall we?

+Once upon a time, I was dropped as an infant.
+Perhaps that is the most fitting factor in all of this.
+Wait!
+Still too far back and perhaps not the way to win an audience or build credibility.
 Back to 1984 and how I thought I was destined to be a complete loser.
+At least that is somewhat relevant.
 It was the year 1984 and with a head full of black hair, I entered the world kicking and screaming during the 13th hour.
 Perhaps this was my first 13.
 Maybe the 13 is me.
 Forgive me, for this sounds like rambling, but it will make sense eventually.
 Maybe.
 At the age of 35, it’s still a mystery to me, but I’m trying to make it make sense.
 It’s more like a haunting than anything.
 Can one be haunted by a number?
 If you had asked me that ten years ago, I would have certainly said no. Today, the certainty isn’t so sure.

 There I was pink, precious, and fatherless.
 Well, not actually fatherless but his name was left off my birth certificate none the less.
 While my sperm donor flirted with the nurses down the hall, my mom was bringing an ugly baby girl in the world.
 Seriously, I was hideous.
 Ugly babies exist and I was one of them.
 Anyhow, it was a blessing that that they split shortly after my grand entrance in to the universe.
 Perhaps it was even meant to happen, if you believe in that sort of thing.
 Destiny.
 Fate.
 Irony.
 All of those things.